About this place

 Tlingit Settlement

-A Taku Kwáan village site at the harbor mouth, used seasonally and year-round across many generations.
+A Taku Kwáan village site at the far end of the harbor, likely used both seasonally and year-round across many generations.

 1840 – 1843